Weather Conditions and Reports

 Precipitation

-All areas of agro-Manitoba received precipitation over the past seven days.
-The Southwest, Northwest, and Central regions had precipitation accumulations above 5 mm.
-Pilot Mound had the highest accumulation this week with 19.8 mm.
+All areas of agro-Manitoba received precipitation over the past seven days with variable accumulations.
+Large areas of the Northwest region saw precipitation accumulations above 8 mm.
+The eastern region and the far Southwest corner of the province accumulated less than 5 mm.
+Roblin had the highest accumulation this week with 13.1 mm.

 Table 1.
 Range of measurements of seven-day accumulated precipitation in Manitoba’s Agricultural Regions.